 Module 10: You Made It!

-These concepts are part of a bigger, much broader idea called object-oriented programming.
+As you learn Java you'll see how several key concepts are part of a bigger, much broader idea called object-oriented programming.
 Java has proven to be one of the most popular languages over the years and is in fact required by many modern-day jobs.
 I look forward to being able to go on this journey with you from the very beginning!

 Being able to code can open possibilities for new jobs and opportunities.